wethod/learning-center-source/content/reports/index.md

 * **Weeks Backlog**: shows how many weeks of work your company needs to produce the entire backlog for each week of the last year (week's backlog / week's production).

-* **Tips**: [COMINC SOON] This section will show useful tips based on your company production, production plan and backlog
+* **Tips**: [COMING SOON] This section will show useful tips based on your company production, production plan and backlog